Ogabek-Mustafoev/React_Movie_with_OMDB-API/README.md

 <h1 align="center" id="title">Movie-App</h1>

-<p id="description">Movie-App with React Function Component.
+<p id="description">Movie-App with OMDB-API built on React Function Component.
 This project is fully responsive on different devices and window sizes.
 It also supports dark/light theme.</p>

 <h2>🚀 Demo</h2>